wyuinche/mitum-js-util/README.md

 * 'public address' of source account
 * 'public key' of target account
 * 'network id'

+Additionally, you should check below for 'mitum-data-blocksign',

+* 'filehash' for Create-Documents
+* 'owner' and 'documentid' for Sign-Documents and Transfer-Documents

 Notice that the package name of 'mitum-js-util' is 'mitumc' for js codes.